SebastianGlavind/Probabilistic_modeling_and_analysis/README.md

 - [Bayesian networks - inference for discrete Bayesian networks](https://nbviewer.jupyter.org/github/SebastianGlavind/PhD-study/blob/master/Bayesian-networks/BNs_inference.ipynb).
 This tutorial demonstrates how to make inferences using general bn.fit objects; these objects may have be learned using the [`bnlearn`](https://www.bnlearn.com/) package alone or in combination with my toolboxes [`sLearningAndDiscretizationTools`](https://github.com/SebastianGlavind/PhD-study/blob/master/Bayesian-networks/Toolboxes/sLearningAndDiscretizationTools.R) and [ `pLearningTools`](https://github.com/SebastianGlavind/PhD-study/blob/master/Bayesian-networks/Toolboxes/pLearningTools.R), which are wrappers for the `bnlearn` package.
 For this tutorial we will use the inference functionalities of the `bnlearn` package, as well as the [`gRain`](http://people.math.aau.dk/~sorenh/software/gR/) package to make maximum a-posteriori inferences, as well as posterior inferences that account for parameter uncertainties.

-## Linear regression

-The following tutorials are implemented in Python;

-- [Linear regression](https://nbviewer.jupyter.org/github/SebastianGlavind/Probabilistic_modeling_and_analysis/blob/main/Linear-regression/LinReg.ipynb).
-This tutorial introduces linear regression; first, from a maximum likelihood estimation (MLE) perspective, and second, from a Bayesian perspective.
-In both cases, the tutorial implements a selection of different learning algorithms.

-- [Linear regression - assumptions and interpretations](https://nbviewer.jupyter.org/github/SebastianGlavind/PhD-study/blob/master/Linear-regression/LinReg_assumptionsEtc.ipynb).
-This notebook considers and assesses the underlaying assumptions of linear regression in detail and discusses the interpretation of these models.

-- [Bayesian linear regression with Stan](https://nbviewer.jupyter.org/github/SebastianGlavind/PhD-study/blob/master/Linear-regression/exStan_BayesLinReg.ipynb).
-This tutorial shows how to implement Bayesian linear regression models using the probabilistic programming language [Stan](https://mc-stan.org/).

-- [EM for Bayesian linear regression](https://nbviewer.jupyter.org/github/SebastianGlavind/PhD-study/blob/master/Linear-regression/exEM_BayesLinReg.ipynb).
-This tutorial considers how the expectation maximization (EM) algorithm may be used to learn a parameter setting for a Bayesian linear regression model.

-## Logistic regression

-The following tutorials are implemented in Python;

-- [Binary logistic regression](https://nbviewer.jupyter.org/github/SebastianGlavind/Probabilistic_modeling_and_analysis/blob/main/Logistic-regression/LogReg_Bin.ipynb).
-This tutorial introduces binary logistic regression from a maximum likelihood estimation (MLE) perspective and shows how to include regularization in the estimation to reduce overfitting.

-## Bayesian hierarchical models

-The following tutorials are implemented in Python;

-- [Bayesian hierarchical models with Stan](https://nbviewer.jupyter.org/github/SebastianGlavind/PhD-study/blob/master/Hierarchical-models/HierModel_OMAE2020.ipynb).
-This tutorial introduces how to implement Bayesian hierarchical regression models using the probabilistic programming language [Stan](https://mc-stan.org/) by studying the fatigue data set in Glavind et al. (2020).
-Moreover, the concept of Bayesian model averaging is introduced as a means for making inferences for new out-of-sample fatigue sensitive details.

 ## Gaussian processes

 The following tutorials are implemented in Python;